omidshz100/Circular_carousel_AdvanceSwiftUI/README.md

 ## Preview

-To see a preview of the app, run the project in Xcode's SwiftUI preview or check the `CustomTab` view using the provided `NavigationLink`.
+To see a preview of the app, run the project in Xcode's SwiftUI preview or check the [YouTube Shorts Preview](https://youtube.com/shorts/3PssmxDRpF8?si=92s9COYVuvQBgUtN).

 ## Contributing